 Young carers are often provided with the opportunity to spend a few days away from the home.
 Residential trips are a great opportunity for the young people to build some strong friendships, grow in confidence and independence, and also build on skills such as leadership and communication.

-CYC provide a comprehensive support programme for primary and secondary academies, schools and colleges in order to raise awareness and promote the early identification of young carers in education.
-CYC works collaboratively with its education centre partners to improve attendance, achievement and the overall educational experiences for young carers.
+Cheshire Young Carers provide a comprehensive support programme for primary and secondary academies, schools and colleges in order to raise awareness and promote the early identification of young carers in education.
+Cheshire Young Carers works collaboratively with its education centre partners to improve attendance, achievement and the overall educational experiences for young carers.

 Regular Group Sessions